madisonlowe/madisonlowe/README.md

 ### Eyup!

 My name's Madison, and in a previous life, I was a starving arts graduate who translated poetry from some very dead languages.
-Nowadays, I'm a starving full-stack development graduate from the School of Code, and I'm enjoying working with some more alive languages instead.
+Nowadays, I'm a starving full-stack development graduate from the School of Code, and I'm really enjoying working with some more alive languages instead.

 <a href="https://linkedin.com/in/madisonclowe" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />